Writing

 FAQ

-You can — a P.P.S. occasionally adds a second hook in long-form sales emails — but two is usually the limit before it looks gimmicky and dilutes the first.
-For most emails, one focused P.S. is stronger.
-The generator gives you several distinct lines to choose from, so you can pick the single most compelling one rather than stacking several that compete for the same attention.
+Occasionally a P.P.S. adds a second hook in long-form sales emails, but two postscripts is generally the maximum before it looks gimmicky and dilutes the first.
+For most emails, a single focused P.S. is stronger — pick the most compelling line and stop there.

 You might also like